crosser/pdns-pipe-nmc/SPEC.md

 * On `Array` attribtes, `union` operation is performed.
 (Of equal elements, only one copy is left.)
 * On `Map` attributes, recursive merge is performed.
-On the top level, elemens with keys that are only present in either `base` or `sub` object are all put into result.
-The values of the elements that are present in both `base` and `sub` are merged according to the rules applicable to their type.
+On the top level, elemens with keys that are only present in either `base` or `extra` object are all put into result.
+The values of the elements that are present in both `base` and `extra` objects are merged according to the rules applicable to their type.